-– the second in our corruption, criminal justice and legitimacy mini-series, and part of the series on corruption in fragile states –
+The second in the CDA Perspectives’ corruption, criminal justice and legitimacy mini-series, and part of the CDA Perspectives’ series on corruption in fragile states.

 When programming does not fit the issue it is meant to address, creating significant change becomes highly unlikely.
 As is posited in our forthcoming paper for the Corruption, Criminal Justice and Legitimacy Program, much current work assumes corruption is a “simple” problem and therefore reacts with a “simple” (e.g. predictable cause-effect based) solution.
 The academic debate has unintentionally contributed to this adoption of simplicity with its focus on which theory better or more fully explains corruption as a phenomenon: principal-agent or collective action.
 Should we follow the principal-agent model and analyze opportunities, discretion and sanctions to understand motivations?
 Or should we follow the collective action model and focus on group dynamics and lack of trust?

 Both theories are valid but…

 Both theories offer valuable insights into what variables enable corruption, and thus provide useful conceptual frameworks for analysis that helps develop approaches to combat corruption.
 Understanding and addressing how discretion, monopoly, and accountability affect people’s incentives is important.
 At the same time, collective action theories bring the important insight that group dynamics also affect incentives—i.e. that there are no incentives to initiate changes in corruption practices when there is no trust that others will do the same.
 As Marquette and Peiffer conclude in their 2015 paper on Corruption and Collective Action, it is more useful to identify how both lenses can complement each other in analysis and strategic planning.

 … neither leads to effective strategy and programming